 The learner will:

-- take turns and listen.
+- take turns sharing and listening to memories.

-- organize information on a graph.
+- sort and compare memory items on a graph.

 Fox, Mem.
 Wilfrid Gordon McDonald Partridge.
 New York: Kane/Miller Book Publishers, 1985.
 ISBN: 0916291049

 Pair up children so each child may tell a brief story about the memory object they brought in.
 Tell them this is practice for sharing their memory with a senior friend.